zhengshuai1001/JiKouCompany/README.md

 Jumping from failure to failure with undiminished enthusiasm is the big secret to success.

 The future belongs to those who believe in the beauty of their dreams.

+There is real magic in enthusiasm.
+It spells the difference between mediocrity and accomplishment.